Md-Arbaz03/Simon-Game/README.md

-# Simon-Game
-🧠 A browser-based Simon Says memory game built using HTML, CSS, and JavaScript.
-Test your memory skills by following color patterns.

 # Simon Says Game 🧠🎶

 A fun and interactive **memory game** inspired by the classic Simon Says.
 Built using **HTML**, **CSS**, and **JavaScript**, this project challenges players to remember and repeat color sequences that get progressively harder.